Planning Your Trip

 Things to Do

 What to Eat & Drink

-Paris, the City of Light, is filled with thousands of hotels, attractions, shops and restaurants.
-If this is a first-time visit, or even if you know the city, this guide aims to help focusing on where to stay, where to eat, where to go and more basic information you need before you go to Paris.
+Paris, the City of Light, is filled with thousands of hotels, attractions, shops, and restaurants.
+If this is a first-time visit, or even if you know the city, this guide aims to help to focus on where to stay, where to eat, where to go and more basic information you need before you go to Paris.